 Introduction to contemporary businesses in a complex economy, their role in the society, their history.
 The various functions that come together to define a business will be examined.
 All forms of business communications emphasized.

 Lectures three hours and tutorial one hour a week.

 BUSI 4601 and BUSI 4609 in Item 8 above must be taken at the Sprott School of Business.
 The following courses cannot be used as free electives toward the B.Com. degree: ESLA 1300 , ESLA 1500 , and any 0000-level course such as MATH 0009 and MATH 0107 .
 The 4000-level credit in Item 9 above must be taken at the Sprott School of Business.
-Students may not continue into 3000-level or higher BUSI courses unless the following two minimum requirements are met: a) successful completion of BUSI 1800 and b) successful completion of BUSI 2800.
-Students require completion of BUSI 1995 for registration into courses requiring second-year standing, completion of BUSI 2995 for courses requiring third-year standing, and completion of BUSI 3995 for courses requiring fourth-year standing.
+Students require completion of BUSI 1800 and BUSI 2800 to be eligible for registration in BUSI 3102, BUSI 3103, and BUSI 3309.
+Students require completion of BUSI 1995 to be eligible for registration in BUSI 2101 , completion of BUSI 2995 to be eligible for registration in BUSI 3309 , and completion of BUSI 3995 to be eligible for registration in BUSI 4609 ( BUSI 4709 for B.Com. with concentration in International Business students).
 BUSI 4995 must be completed as part of the degree requirements prior to graduation from the Bachelor of Commerce.

 ...Economics, BUSI 1004 [0.5] may replace BUSI...if precluded course MATH 1800 is required by...

 ...courses (or equivalent): BUSI 1001, BUSI 1002, ECON 1001, ECON 1002, BUSI 1800, and MATH...